 This piece is a part of the exhibition Race and Revolution: Home/Land at the Lewis Latimer House, curated by Katie Fuller, on view from February 8 - June 14, 2020.
-To access this piece, dial 929-277-1848 on any phone.
+To access this piece, dial 929-277-1848.
 Once the recording begins, please listen for a moment before reading further.

 All images copyright Peter J Hoffmeister, 2008-2020.